-Have you ever being completely bamboozled by sudden changes in percentages shown by your battery indicator?
+Have you ever been completely bamboozled by sudden changes in percentages shown by your battery indicator?
 This is quite a common thing after you’ve used a handset for an extended period of time.
 “But, why?”, you might ask.
 Why is the battery indicator erratically showing a different percentage on Android?
 Well, we made sure to explain it below.

 Even better, we provided you with a way to get precise readings on your device without too much hustle.

-Why does the battery indicator show a different percentage?
+Why does my Android show the wrong battery percentage?

 The reasons behind these inconsistent battery readings are mostly the battery being uncalibrated.
 Namely, after some time of use, batteries will degrade.
 The initial mAh capacity value will fall down over time.
 The device sensors would not be able to pick up on that and that’s why you’ll get a fixed percentage.

 So, for example, your battery might be at 90% and then it suddenly, in a matter of minutes, switches to 80%.
 And then it’s stuck at 80% for an extended period of time.
 It’s impossible for a battery to deplete that fast, which points towards false readings.

 There are certain third-party apps that can give you better wear details about battery degradation.
 But that’s of no big importance in the grand scheme of things.

 How to calibrate the battery on your Android

 The important thing to do is to recalibrate the battery.
 We explain how to do it below.

 - Discharge your phone fully until the phone turns off and the battery drains completely.

 - Turn it on again and wait until it turns off.

 - Plug your phone into a wall socket, without turning it on, charge it until the on-screen indicator says ”100 percent”.

 - Unplug your device.